 How do you reach Hornsberg Strand?

-I do as much as possible on foot.
-You reach Hornsberg Strand, starting from the town hall , by following the north coast of Kungsholmen along the water, all along Kungsholmen Strand.
+I walk as much as possible when I am in Stockholm.
+You reach Hornsberg Strand, starting from the town hall, by following the north coast of Kungsholmen along the water, all along Kungsholmen Strand.
 It is a pleasant walk.
 Hornsberg Strand is located at the end of Kungsholmen.

 Those who prefer to take the bus take line 50.
 It runs close to the water.
 You can also take the metro to Kristineberg.
 Then you go via the Nordenflychtsvägen to the Lindhagensgatan.
 Then it’s on your left.